AARP/UnitedHealthcare Medicare Plan F

 Does AARP/UnitedHealthcare Plan F Offer Any Extra Benefits?

-In many locations, AARP/UnitedHealthcare offers two versions of Plan F. In addition to the standard version, there may also be a “wellness extras” version that comes with a gym membership and discounts on dental, hearing and vision care.
+In some locations, AARP/UnitedHealthcare offers two versions of Plan F. In addition to the standard version, there may also be a “wellness extras” version that comes with a gym membership and discounts on dental, hearing and vision care.

 The wellness extra plan versions come with slightly higher premiums than the standard version.
-Only the standard version of Plan F was used for the price quotes above.

 When Can I Enroll in AARP/UnitedHealthcare Plan F?